cloudify-community/eaas-example/README.md

    * Terraform plugin (version 0.15.0+)
    * Fabric plugin (version 2.0.7+)

+3. Download this repository as a `tar.gz` or `zip` file (Using the `Code` button on Github), and extract it to your file system.

-3. Upload all infrastructure blueprints described above.
+4. Upload all infrastructure blueprints described above.
 Make sure to use the correct blueprint ID for each blueprint (the "Blueprint" column contains the blueprint ID).

-4. Upload the application blueprint from [app/blueprint.yaml](app/blueprint.yaml).
+5. Upload the application blueprint from [app/blueprint.yaml](app/blueprint.yaml).
 We will assume that its ID is `app`.

-5. Create a "development-small" deployment of the `app` blueprint, and install it:
+6. Create a "development-small" deployment of the `app` blueprint, and install it:

    ```bash
    cfy deployments create app_dev_small -b app -i env_type=dev-small
    cfy executions start install -d app_dev_small
    ```

-6. Create a "development-large" deployment of the `app` blueprint, and install it:
+7. Create a "development-large" deployment of the `app` blueprint, and install it:

    ```bash
    cfy deployments create app_dev_large -b app -i env_type=dev-large
    cfy executions start install -d app_dev_large
    ```

-7. Create a "production" deployment of the `app` blueprint, and install it:
+8. Create a "production" deployment of the `app` blueprint, and install it:

    ```bash
    cfy deployments create app_prod -b app -i env_type=production